sathishrvijay/Kaggle-HumanVsRobot/README.md

 - Tried to use anomaly detectors to detect humans that may have been mis-classified as robots.
 This was not a good idea
 - Learned that using PCA or SelectKBest leaves out performance on the table because we are throwing away some variance in the feature set.
   - For Kaggle like competitions, don't bother with feature selection unless number of features become untenable
+- Using class weighting proportional to class ratios for tuning tree-based models proved to be worse than without class weighting which was opposite of what some blogs suggested.

 ###Could have done
 - Was unable to use the time column to derive useful features.
 Based on others sharing models, this was likely the difference between top 10% and 25%